Yukon Adoption Consent, Records, and the Adoption Registry Explained

 Post-Adoption Contact Agreements

-The Child and Family Services Act allows for post-adoption contact agreements to be registered with the court as part of the adoption order.
-These agreements define what contact, if any, will occur between the birth family (or First Nation community) and the adoptive family after finalization.
+Ask HSS or counsel whether a post-adoption contact arrangement can be included in the adoption order.
+The terms and legal effect depend on the order and the circumstances, and define what contact, if any, will occur between the birth family (or First Nation community) and the adoptive family after finalization.

 Post-adoption contact agreements can specify: